jraiskin/Automated_categorization_medication/log_discussion_literature.md

         SHORT: Quadratic, Exponentional, Hellinger distance, Kullback–Leibler divergence, Itakura–Saito distance
         Cross-entropy in depth, adjustments for target replication

+- Method
+    How we plan to plan to approach the problem, what possible solutions we want to try.
+    Possible solutions may include (not final):
+    - Explore LSTM depth (literature found up to 3 LSTM "layers")
+    - Experinemt (each?)
+LSTM with different feeding methods: forward, backward, bi-directional
+    - Experinemt with drop-out, target replication
+    - GAN (? not sure) (need to choose network architecture for G and A networks, w&w/o drop-out)
+    - Encoder-decoder (classification as translation)
+    - For each (???) experiment on "flat" vs. hierarchical class structure

 - Experiments
     - Data
         descriptive (inculde visualizations, # of labels, observations etc)